austindd/simspace-challenge/README.md

 ## Development Quick-Start

+Start by cloning the repo and running `yarn` to download the dependencies.

 There are 2 ways to start up the dev environment:
   1. In one terminal window, run `yarn dev:server` to start the API proxy server, which allows you to get around any CORS issues during development.
 In a second terminal window, run `yarn dev:client` to start the usual CRA dev server, which should open the app in your browser.
   2. Run `yarn dev`.
 This executes the `dev:server` and `dev:client` scripts in parallel in a single terminal window.
+In some cases, the client app will load before the server is fully started, so the API data won't load properly.
+If this happens, just refresh the page after the server starts.

 ## Architecture